Contextual Inquiries

 Contextual Inquiries combine classical in-depth interviews with an observation of the users in the actual context of use.
 They are a suitable method to understand the users’ needs and requirements and to reveal environmental influences on the interaction with a product.

-Our approach to Contextual Inquiries
+Our Approach to Contextual Inquiries

 The context in which a product is used often greatly influences the usability.
 Users in a warehouse might only have one free hand for the use of a mobile device, users in an industrial environment might be distracted by heat or noise while administrators have to save their actions when answering the phone.
 Contextual inquiries help us to collect the requirements of real users in a real context of use.